-A good cordless vacuum is a useful addition to any household cleaning arsenal.
-If you don't need to worry about staying in range of an outlet, it's easy to clean small, out-of-the-way areas not only inside your home but also tighter spaces like car interiors.
+A good cordless vacuum is a helpful addition to any household cleaning arsenal.
+When you don't need to worry about staying in range of an outlet, it's easy to clean small, out-of-the-way areas inside your home and in tighter spaces like car interiors.
 You also don't have to worry about a power cord getting snagged on a piece of furniture and bringing a frustrating pause to your cleaning session.
 However, despite recent strides in extending overall battery life, a cordless vacuum still can't offer the worry-free indefinite runtime of a corded vacuum.
-For many, however, this trade-off is worth the near-infinite range that these appliances offer.
+For many, however, this trade-off is worth these appliances' near-infinite range.

-So far, we've reviewed over 30 vacuum cleaners, and below are our recommendations for the best cordless vacuums to buy.
-These picks were selected not only based on their performance on different types of surfaces, but also on their feature set, battery life, and price.
-For more buying recommendations, take a look at our list of the best vacuums and the best vacuums for high-pile carpet.
+We've tested over 135 vacuum cleaners, and below are our recommendations for the best vacuum cleaners with a cordless design.
+We selected these picks based on their performance on different surface types and their feature set, battery life, and price.
+For more options, look at our lists of the best vacuums, our best cordless stick vacuums, and the best vacuums for high-pile carpet.

-Our recommendations are based on what we think are currently the best cordless vacuums.
-We don't just base our results on overall performance, but also factors like availability, price, and reader feedback.
+Our recommendations are based on what we think are currently the best cordless vacuum cleaners.
+We don't just base our results on overall performance but also on factors like availability, price, and reader feedback.

 If you would like to do the work of choosing yourself, here is the list of all our cordless vacuum reviews.
 Be careful not to get too caught up in the details.
 While no vacuum is perfect for every use, most are good enough to please almost everyone, and the differences are often not noticeable unless you really look for them.